Think Outside of the Beach

 Prefer to skip the touristy experiences?
 Live it up like the locals with year-round festivals and special events.
 The island kicks off the year with Galveston Restaurant Week followed by the third-largest Mardi Gras!
 Galveston celebration in the country, then the much-anticipated Galveston Island Food & Wine Festival in spring.
 During summer you can attend the Yaga’s Wild Game & BBQ Cookoff, the Galveston Island Shrimp Festival and the Brew Masters Craft Festival over Labor Day weekend.
-Fall brings Virtual ARToberFEST, Island Oktoberfest, Lone Star Rally and Galveston finally closes out the year in Victorian Christmas fashion with Dickens on The Squares.
+Fall brings Virtual ARToberFEST, Island Oktoberfest, Lone Star Rally and Galveston finally closes out the year in Victorian Christmas fashion with Dickens on The Strand.
 This is in addition to recurring special events like Movie and Music Nite on the Strand and ArtWalk, which are free and open to the public.

 Tip: Music and Movie Nites take place in the entertainment district, so feel free to BYOB, snacks and even the family dog!